Fall Hikes for Families

 The McKenzie Conservation Area is a great place to teach your kids the importance of conservation.
 Funding from Conservation Futures made protecting important wildlife habitats in the area possible.
 Walk along the picturesque Newman Lake shoreline to see gorgeous fall foliage and native wildlife.

-> Plan your trip using WTA's Hiking Guide
+> Plan your trip to McKenzie Conservation area using WTA's Hiking Guide

 Kettle Crest South